getyourguide/getyourguide-supplier-api-sdk/demo/README.md

 ## Installation
-If you are using composer (recommended) you can simply run ``composer install`` from within this directory.
+If you are using composer (recommended) you can simply run ``composer install`` from the root of this project.
 This will fetch the dependencies and generate the autoload files.

 However, using composer is not strictly required.
 You can also clone the needed repositories (dependencies) manually and autoload the files your preferred way